Aplyca/ansible-role-ec2describe/README.md

 Ansible Role: EC2 Describe
 ==========================

-Ansible Role that describes instances and add them to group hosts to be used in oterhs playbooks.
+Ansible Role that describes instances and add them to hosts group in order to be used in others playbooks.

 Requirements
 ------------